paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-01-31-designing_systems_part_2.markdown

 1. First, cut up an interface into its component parts, and group together those that appear visually similar.
 2. Have every member of the team come up with a name for each component, individually and in secret.
-3. Once everyone has thought of a name, revealed these to the group.
+3. Once everyone has thought of a name, reveal these to the group.

-If multiple people suggest the same name for a component, this will likely be a good name for it.
+If multiple people suggest the same name for a component, this will likely be a good candidate.
 If not, the discussion that follows should prove just as fruitful.

 Once you've decided what things are called, make sure these decisions are recorded.
-When I joined the [Guardian][12], my colleagues would talked about *pixies* and *super-pixies*, *bentos* and *mini-bentos,* and other odd names which gave no hint to their meaning (it turns out these were container types used on the homepage).
+When I joined the [Guardian][12], my colleagues would talk about *pixies* and *super-pixies*, *bentos* and *mini-bentos,* and other odd names which gave no hint to their meaning (it turns out these were container types used on the homepage).
 While arriving at esoteric names like this can be fun and build camaraderie within a team, they inadvertently exclude those who joined after they were coined.
 It's for this reason that I recommend [using obvious and descriptive terms][13] whenever possible.

 ### Building systems through collaboration
 The idea of working together to build a shared understanding brings to mind Mark Boulton's observation that [effective design systems adopt Postel's Law][14], such that by: